 Tip 4: Keep Your Eye on the Circle and The Top Corner

-Once the color is on the color circle in the top right-hand corner then you can either add the color to a palette or use the color immediately.
+Once the color is on the color circle in the top right-hand corner, you can either add the color to a palette or use the color immediately.
 Especially, if this is a color that you may want to use again for another project with Procreate.

-Many times when I am working with many different colors and I am not sure exactly which color is correct, I may specify several colors and put them all on a pallet next to each other so I can see exactly which shade or which color I want.
-It is very easy to delete colors off a palette or to move colors of a pallet around.
+Many times when I am working with many different colors, and I am not sure precisely which color is correct, I may specify several colors and put them all on a pallet next to each other so I can see exactly which shade or which color I want.
+It is very easy to delete colors off a palette or to move the colors of a pallet around.

-We use procreate to help us to find certain values of colors.
-For example, when you pick a color from a photo or from a canvas Procreate will show you some of the values for that color.
+We use procreate to help us to find specific values of colors.
+For example, when you pick a color from a photo or a canvas Procreate will show you some of the values for that color.

 Here are some values Procreate will automatically show you for each color:

-- Harmony View – When you check the harmony tab it will also show you some of the complementary colors for your color.
-You can press on the complementary color and add it to a palette if you want.
+- Harmony View – When you check the harmony tab, it will also show you some complementary colors for your color.
+If you want, press on the complementary color and add it to a palette.

-- Disc View – Under the Disc View you can see where the color is on the color wheel if you prefer to work with the color wheel to be able to adjust the color.
+- Disc View – Under the Disc View, you can see where the color is on the color wheel if you prefer to work with the color wheel to adjust the color.

 We use these color values quite a bit in a lot of our design work.
-For example, if I am looking for a specific color for Adobe illustrator or Indesign and I want to know the hexadecimal value for that color I may input that color into Procreate and use the color picker to find the HSB, RGB, and hexadecimal value for that color.
+For example, suppose I am looking for a specific color for Adobe illustrator or Indesign and I want to know the hexadecimal value for that color.
+In that case, I may input that color into Procreate and use the color picker to find the HSB, RGB, and hexadecimal values for that color.
 We find this color picker or eyedropper tool as a very easy tool to help us discover the values of a color.

 How To Create a Background For Procreate?

-In Procreate the easiest way to cut out background is to use the erase tool to erase off or cut out the background you do not want.
-This Procreate eraser tool will work the same as if you had a regular eraser to erase something you do not want on a paper.
-To erase background you should first crop the image as close as you can so you have less background to erase.
-Then you can start to erase the background you do not want by using the eraser mode on Procreate.
+In Procreate, the easiest way to cut out the background is to use the erase tool to erase off or cut out the background you do not want.
+This Procreate eraser tool will work the same as if you had a regular eraser to erase something you do not want on paper.
+To erase the background, you should crop the image as close as possible so you have less background to erase.
+Then you can erase the background you do not want by using the eraser mode on Procreate.